FOLIO-FSE/migration_example/iterations/test_run/reports/report_transform_composite_orders_multiple_pols.md

 </details>

 ## Linked Organizations
-All purchase orders must be linked to an organization.
+All purchase orders MUST be linked to an organization.
 <details><summary>Click to expand all 4 things</summary>

 Measure | Count
 --- | ---:
-LINKING FAILED Organization identifier not in ID map/FOLIO | 1
 Organizations linked using organizations_id_map | 9
 Organizations not in ID map, linked using FOLIO lookup | 1
+RECORD FAILED Organization identifier not in ID map/FOLIO | 1
 </details>

 ## Linked Instances